verawitting/exercise-w7-dog-facts-use-effect-hook/README.md

   </a>
 </h1>

-# React Lightbulb useEffect Hook Exercise
+# React Dog Facts useEffect Hook Exercise

 For this weeks practice you will practice using the useEffect hook to create a simple app that will use an external free API to retrieve Dog Facts.